Table of Contents

 San Francisco Excursions are Easy on Public Transit

-Armed with a MuniMobile app or a Clipper Card for hassle-free payment and transit apps like Pocket MUNI or NextBus to discover routes and stops, you can move around San Francisco with ease, and, as we travelers often claim, the journey is part of the experience.
+Armed with a MuniMobile app or a Clipper Card for hassle-free payment and the transit app NextBus to discover routes and stops and track vehicles, you can move around San Francisco with ease, and, as we travelers often claim, the journey is part of the experience.

 I’ll get to Apps and Maps and Fares and Ways to Pay shortly, but first, here are directions and options for taking public transit to Golden Gate Park, the Golden Gate Bridge, and the Marina District near the Palace of Fine Arts, Crissy Field, and the Golden Gate Promenade.